 If you find your case in good time, you shouldn't waste more time.
 SoloSuit can help you prepare your own legal Answer document that's acceptable in court.
 Answer the questions to create your personalized Answer in minutes.
 You can print and mail your answer.
 Alternatively, you can pay SoloSuit an affordable fee to file the Answer for you and have an attorney review it.

 After you file the Answer, explore other options to fight debt collectors.
 You can use SoloSuit's Motion to Compel Arbitration to avoid going to court.
-You can also try negotiating a settlement offer with the collector by sending a Debt Lawsuit Settlement Letter.
+You can reach out to settle your debt for less before the court date.
 Both of these options will help you stay away from the courtroom, which can be intimidating and stressful.
 Explore our document calculator below to determine the best step to take based on your unique circumstances.

 You can quickly find present, scheduled, and past cases by checking online or visiting your court clerk.
 Remember to respond promptly to a debt lawsuit to avoid losing by default.